ARM-DOE/arm-gcm-diagnostics/XARRAY_REFACTORING.md

 1. `annual_cycle.py` - Refactored to use xarray instead of cdms2
 2. `diurnal_cycle.py` - Refactored to use xarray instead of cdms2/cdtime
 3. `pdf_daily.py` - Refactored to use xarray instead of cdms2/cdutil/cdtime
+4. `seasonal_mean.py` - Refactored to use xarray instead of cdms2/cdutil

 ## Migration Approach